- 1 BiOrbAir Review and Miniature Orchid Trial

 I am hoping that I can make time to create a more successful arrangement of this Miniature Orchid Trial BiOrbAir Terrarium in the near future.
 The reason I have struggled with making the planting look good for this Miniature Orchid Trial BiOrbAir Terrarium is that inside this terrarium I have a number of orchids that are mounted onto rather ugly, awkward cork tiles, which, (for me anyway) are not as attractive as naturally formed piece of cork bark.
-My orchids that are mounted onto these cork tiles had become one with their piece of cork tile before I purchased them, their roots have well and truly embedded themselves within the tile, firmly anchoring each plant to tile.
-Trying to remove a plant from a cork tile when the plant’s roots are so ingrained within the tile could be incredibly detrimental to these orchids, as the plants’ roots have incorporated themselves into their respective cork tiles.
-Whenever I have the choice, I opt to purchase a potted orchid plant, so that I can mount the plant myself if I wish to.
+My orchids that are mounted onto these cork tiles have become one with their piece of cork tile before I purchased them.
+Their roots have well and truly embedded themselves within their respective tiles.
+Trying to remove a plant from a cork tile when the plant’s roots are so ingrained within the tile could be incredibly detrimental to an orchid, as the plant’s roots have incorporated themselves into their respective cork tiles.
+Whenever I have the choice, I opt to purchase a potted orchid plant, so that I can mount the plant myself, if I wish to.

 My motive in re-arranging my orchids in November 2017, was to allow me to trial more plants inside the BiOrbAir, to enable me to group orchid species together, so that wherever possible, orchid species from the same genus were growing inside the same terrarium.
 I also moved plants into other terrariums according to their performance in the terrarium that they had been residing in, and the different growing conditions I had available.

 On the 12th November 2017, as well as rearranging my plants, many of my terrariums were also moved to new positions.
-This Miniature Orchid Trial BiOrbAir Terrarium moved to a brighter position, where it will now receive a very low level of indirect natural daylight as well as the light provided by the BiOrbAir’s LED lights.
+This Miniature Orchid Trial BiOrbAir Terrarium moved to a brighter position, where the plants will now receive a very low level of indirect natural daylight, as well as the light provided by the BiOrbAir’s LED lights.

 I am currently trialling the following plants inside this Miniature Orchid Trial BiOrbAir Terrarium….